klundeen/5300-Antelope/README.md

 - Milestone 3 should be working correctly without memory issues.
 Use <code>git checkout tags/Milestone3</code> to checkout our Milestone 3 code.
 - Milestone 4 should be working, but there are a few issues to look out for.
     1) We had 2 memory leak errors as of 5/10 12pm.
 We are working to get those resolved.
-    2) We have a segmentation fault when trying to insert rows into indices in create_index.
+    2) We have a segmentation fault in class DbIndex's create and drop methods
 - For more information and a demo of Milestone 3/4 follow the video link below.

 ## Video: